Stjepan Berislavić: Serbia (titular)

-After the defeat at the Battle of Mohács (1526), Kingdom of Hungary became divided between two rival fractions; one was led by King Ferdinand Habsburg, while the other was led by John Zápolya, the Duke of Transylvania, who was also proclaimed King.
-At first, Stjepan Berislavić supported Zapolja (1526), but soon opted for Ferdinand, at the beginning of 1527.
-Learning of that, Zapolja tried to suppress Stjepan's authority over Serbs by appointing Serbian nobleman Radič Božić as titular Despot of Serbia (1527–1528).
+After the defeat at the Battle of Mohács (1526), Kingdom of Hungary became divided between two rival fractions, one led by King Ferdinand Habsburg and the other by John Zápolya, the Duke of Transylvania, who was also proclaimed King.
+At first, Stjepan Berislavić supported Zápolya (1526), but then pledged allegiance to Ferdinand, at the beginning of 1527.
+Learning of that, Zapolja tried to suppress Stjepan's authority over Serbs by appointing Serbian nobleman Radič Božić as titular Despot (1527–1528).
 In spite of that, Stjepan continued to act as Serbian Despot, and was recognized as such by King Ferdinand.
 In 1529, Stjepan fell out of Ferdinand's favor and was confined in Buda, but soon escaped.

 At that time, Ferdinand's territories in Hungary were invaded again by the Ottomans, who acted as allies of rival king John Zápolya, ruler of the Eastern Hungarian Kingdom.
 Stjepan decided to join them, and in return received confirmation of his domains.

+Death and legacy

-Since 1529, he has controlled frontier regions in Slavonian Posavina, centered in Brod.
-During 1532 and 1533, he negotiated again with king Ferdinand, but no agreement was reached.
-In 1535, he came in conflict with Ottoman governor of Bosnia.
-During the invasion, Stjepan was killed by janissary, and his domain was conquered by the Ottomans.
+During the invasion, Stjepan was killed by janissary on the orders from the Turkish governor of Bosnia Gazi Husrev Bey, and his domain was conquered by the Ottomans.

+In a letter written from Stoni Beograd, dated 1 May 1542, his widow, Catherine Batthyany (d. after 1542), former Despotess of Serbia informs her brother, Ferenc Batthyány, former Ban of Croatia, that Murat Bey Tardić already conquered Orahovica and that she fears she will soon fall into the hands of the Ottomans.